-Italian derivative litigation 2
+Italian derivative litigation

-In June 2020, the Company issued a claim against a current Italian counterparty in the courts of England and Wales.
-The claim seeks declarations that the terms of a derivative transaction entered into in 2005 are binding.
-The counterparty filed and served its defence and counterclaim to these proceedings in January 2021 which seeks, amongst other things, restitution of sums paid under the transaction.
+In June 2020, the Company issued a claim against an Italian counterparty in the courts of England and Wales.
+The claim sought declarations that the terms of a derivative transaction entered into in 2005 were binding.
+The counterparty filed and served its defence and counterclaim to these proceedings in January 2021 which sought, amongst other things, restitution of sums paid under the transaction.
 Separately, in June 2020, the counterparty filed an interim injunction application against the Company in the Tribunal of Palermo relating to payments due by it in relation to the same transaction.
-This application was dismissed at first instance but the counterparty is currently appealing that decision.
+This application was dismissed at first instance but the counterparty appealed that decision.
+In October 2021, the Company, without admitting any wrongdoing, entered into a settlement agreement with the counterparty pursuant to which the proceedings in both jurisdictions were discontinued.
+At the same time, the derivative transaction was terminated.